BuongiornoTexas/rsrtools/README.rst

 can work up.
 I will do some testing when I add a demonstration utility in a future release (specifically, the feature request to delete progress for specified CDLCs).

+I also suggest you review the `Notes on Formats`_ section which discusses how to ensure any edits you make conform as closely as possible to the Ubisoft file format (and hence maximise your chances of profile edits loading successfully).

-With that warning out of the way, onto the approach.
+With those warnings out of the way, onto the approach.
 The general steps are:

 0. Export a profile in JSON format so that you can work out which fields and data you want to work with in your editor.
 To this end, rsrtools includes a handy profile